Experience and Case List

 • Snake River Water Settlement: Facilitated the Snake River Basin Water Rights Settlement.
 Successfully facilitated a process for nine federal agencies, the State of Idaho, the Nez Perce Tribe, 62 cities and towns, and 78 Idaho irrigation districts to implement a complex settlement of water rights claims and Endangered Species Act issues.
 The Settlement was completed on the ambitious schedule established by the parties.
 He also facilitated the implementation of the Settlement for several years.
 See http://www.srba.state.id.us.

 • Columbia River Treaty: Facilitated the 15 Columbia Basin Indian tribes in the development of a common views document and other position papers for the review and potential modification of the Columbia River Treaty.
+Also facilitated meetings between the tribes and federal agencies.
 This treaty between the United States and Canada is being reviewed by both countries and can be continued, terminated, or potentially revised.
 See: http://www.critfc.org/tribal-treaty-fishing-rights/policy-support/columbia-river-treaty/

 • Klamath ESA Consultation: Facilitated the ESA consultation process for the Klamath Reclamation Project working with the Bureau of Reclamation, Fish and Wildlife Service, and National Marine Fisheries Service.
 The result was a joint FWS and NMFS biological opinion.
 See: https://www.usbr.gov/mp/kbao/